logicalclocks/hops-docs/docs/getting_started/setups/hopsworks_ami.rst

     :align: center
     :figclass: align-center

-    Procede with the next step
+    Proceed with the next step

 **Step 3** requires you to configure the instance details.
 You can leave the default values and proceed with configuring storage.